knuxify/blog/_posts/2023-04-11-tab3-display.md

 ## In closing

 I hope that this blog post will come in handy for anyone else who may at some point struggle with getting a display working on their own.
 While some parts are Exynos-specific (like the FIMD and DSI bits), others are useful to everyone - and even if you can't apply my advice one-to-one, just looking at the debugging process and reading some of the explainations might contribute to a working solution.

+### Updates

+- 2023-04-15: Added some information to the backlight section.
+- 2023-04-22: Added more information about DSI mode flags.

 [^1]: While working on the mainline setup, I initially thought that it used a BP070WX1 panel, as mentioned [in the defconfig](https://github.com/gr8nole/android_kernel_samsung_smdk4x12/blob/baf2ac725ded606f3beea775acbb472a3643887c/arch/arm/configs/lineage_lt01wifi_defconfig#L2350); however, it looks like someone [accidentally swapped the panel config option while updating the defconfig](https://github.com/gr8nole/android_kernel_samsung_smdk4x12/commit/25a3e0dc730c39a7b71daedf6975c573a3702c30#diff-461bf7e8fa9baa4343af1294a4c774ab287a0a057d4b28d79775c11a3a83d6fdL2377-R2379), and the [Kconfig descriptions](https://github.com/gr8nole/android_kernel_samsung_smdk4x12/blob/baf2ac725ded606f3beea775acbb472a3643887c/drivers/video/samsung/Kconfig#L397-L405) confirm this.
 [^2]: The code snippet here is slightly different than the panel driver I ended up with; the snippet is adapted to [this commit](https://github.com/torvalds/linux/commit/996e1defca34485dd2bd70b173f069aab5f21a65) which wasn't yet in the kernel I was testing on (v6.2).